 - Monumental Space in the Post-Imperial Novel: An Interdisciplinary Study.
 (London and New York: Continuum, 2012).
 Re-issued in paperback (Bloomsbury Academic, 2013)

 - The Ethics of Representation in Literature, Journalism and Art: Transnational Responses to the Siege of Beirut.
 Edited by Caroline Rooney and Rita Sakr.
 (London and New York: Routledge, 2013).
 Also completed an Arabic translation

 - Joyce and the Nineteenth-Century French Novel.
 Edited by Finn Fordham and Rita Sakr.
 (Amsterdam and New York: Rodopi, 2011)

 Dr Rita Sakr is also co-director and co- producer (with Caroline Rooney) of “White Flags”, a 47-minute documentary film on conflict, peacebuilding endeavours, and urbanism in Lebanon.
 Through RCUK funding, it was produced in collaboration with Media Trust, London and was screened in several venues including: Being Human festival, Institute for Contemporary Arts (ICA), London; Freud Museum, London; World Poetry Day Festival, Nicosia; Mansion, Beirut.

-"Heterotopia and its Discontents: Exploring Spatial, Social and Textual Liminality in Rawi Hage's Cockroach" .
-Contested Spaces: Counter-discourse and Culture From Below.
+'Heterotopia and its Discontents: Exploring Spatial, Social, and Textual Liminality in Rawi Hage's Cockroach.'
+Contested Spaces, Counter-narratives, and Culture from Below: Reading Space through Conflict.
 Ed.
 Roxanne Rimstead and Domenic A.Beneventi (Toronto: U of Toronto P, 2018).